rrwen/express-mongodb-rest/README.md

 node app.js
 ```

-Go to `localhost:3000/api/collection?q[field]=value` with a web browser to use the API, where:
+Go to `localhost:3000/api/collection/find?q[field]=value` with a web browser to use the API, where:

 * `collection` is the name of the collection in your MongoDB database
+* `find` is the MongoDB [collection method](https://mongodb.github.io/node-mongodb-native/3.0/api/Collection) for querying
 * `field` is a field or key name in the `<collection>`
 * `value` is the value in `field` to query for

 ### REST (Query String Format)

+Given the route `/api/:collection/:method`:

 Method | Route | Function | Query | Description
 --- | --- | --- | --- | ---